Why do engineers love to ask fundamental linked list and tree questions in interviews when you rarely code these problems in real-world development?

 So, why the need to ask 5 different linked list questions on 5 different occasions for 1 company?
 Some argue that you can’t be a great programmer unless you have these fundamentals down pat.
 Others say that CS fundamental knowledge is a good predictor of other useful programming knowledge.

 A typical programmer, even at a top tech company, would rarely implement a data structure like a binary tree from scratch.
-So, many devs might be out of practice with this by their next interview.
-The most famous recent example is Max Howell, the author of HomeBrew, a celebrated program management system for Macs.
-This year, Howell applied for an engineering position at Google and was rejected because, as he claims, he couldn’t “invert a binary tree” during the initial interview.
+So, many developers might be out of practice with this at their next interview.
+One of the most famous examples is Max Howell, the author of HomeBrew, a celebrated program management system for Macs.
+Howell applied for an engineering position at Google and was rejected because, as he claims, he couldn’t “invert a binary tree” during the initial interview.